isabell-lee08/project2/README.md

 - List any third-party assets used in the project (e.g., sound effects, images, fonts) and provide proper attribution.
 - Acknowledge any resources, tutorials, or references you used to help complete the project.
+- <a href="https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/about_data" title="Squirrel database">Central Park Squirrel Data - NYC Open Data</a>
-- <a href="https://www.flaticon.com/free-icons/squirrel" title="squirrel icons">Squirrel icons created by iconixar - Flaticon</a>
+- <a href="https://www.flaticon.com/free-icons/squirrel" title="Squirrel icons">Squirrel icons created by iconixar - Flaticon</a>

 ## Future Enhancements